Why Delic Corp is the Best Bet in This Emerging Market

 A Unique Approach to Wellness

 Delic Corp is the leading psychedelic wellness platform, committed to bringing science-backed benefits to everyone, while reframing the conversation around psychedelics.
-It owns and operates an umbrella of related entities, acquiring and scaling fully legal businesses already operating in the space.
+It owns and operates an umbrella of related entities, acquiring and scaling fully legal businesses already operating in the space, and even hosting the world’s largest psychedelic event in 2021.
 We believe this approach to be an intelligent direction for Delic, as many competitors will be wasting time trying to get products approved by the FDA or other governing bodies, while Delic is already generating cash flow.

 The Reality Sandwich website boasts over 5000 pieces of free content, 460k website users in 2020, 1.4M website pageviews in 2020, and favorable Google keyword rankings.
 Reality Sandwich also has 54k followers across all platforms and an email list almost 7k strong.
 Ownership over the digital space is crucial for growing companies, as it can help create trust, leading to more predictable buying patterns and better direct sales opportunities.